Critical Habitat Screening Workshop

 Celina is a Conservation Project Development Officer with Canadian Wildlife Service – Environment and Climate Change Canada in the Pacific Region.
 She graduated with a Bachelor of Science (honours) from Queen’s University in 2013 and a Masters of Resource and Environmental Management from Simon Fraser University in 2018.
 She has experience working with migratory songbirds across Canada as well as working in resource management with First Nations in British Columbia.
 She began working with the Canadian Wildlife Service in 2017 and currently works in the Conservation Planning Unit where she focuses on consultation and engagement on species at risk, including proposed species at risk listing amendments and recovery documents.
 She previously worked in the Regulatory Affairs Unit of Canadian Wildlife Service as a Treaty Negotiation Analysist.
 Celina can be reached at email@example.com

-Chloe Boynton, Canadian Wildlife Service, Climate Change Canada
+Chloe Boynton, Canadian Wildlife Service, Environment and Climate Change Canada

 Chloe Boynton is a Migratory Bird Management Biologist with Canadian Wildlife Service, Environment Climate Change Canada, in the Pacific Region.
 She graduated with a Bachelor of Science (honours) from Queen’s University in 2013, and a Master of Science from Simon Fraser University in 2017.
 Throughout her career she has worked with a variety of migratory songbirds, from mapping territories of forest birds in Ontario and nest searching for grassland birds in Alberta, to studying aerial insectivores here in the Lower Mainland.
 She has worked with Environment and Climate Change Canada in several capacities over the last 4 years, including work with the funding programs, conducting research for the Science and Technology branch and most recently working with migratory birds and the Migratory Birds Convention Act.
 Chloe can be reached at firstname.lastname@example.org